1781 The Surrender

 John W. Shaw, superintendent of the National Cemetery at Yorktown, Virginia, desired to preserve the identity of the October 19th, 1781, British surrender site.
 From his own funds and hands he constructed a 21 1/2 foot memorial obelisk.
 The material for this monument was slected for historic value.
 The rock on which the base was built was brought from a spot near Cornwallis’ Cave.
 English bricks taken from the foundation of the old Colonial Court House is the shaft which is heavily coated with German cement.
 This symbolizes the assistance of Hessians, who not infrequently served as a prop for the British forces.
 Cannon balls were grouped around the base and the shaft was formerly painted red to represent the blood which flowed over our land for the principle of Independence.
 The monument was simply dedicated on October 19, 1895 to the School Children of the United States and to Intelligence.
 (Ref: Historic Yorktown, by Mrs. Conway H. Shield, 1906)

-Today, the obelisk, relocated and prostrate in three pieces, is just off Redoubt Road north of Goosley Road.
-Nearly camouflaged with summer tree foliage, the winter provides the best view, fifty yards from graveled Redoubt Road.
-For over eighty years the obelisk has remained in this sad state.
-This conventional, pointed-shaft style of the 1890’s, constructed of brick and covered with a mortar coat, was firmly planted in the soil near the Yorktown National Cemetery.
+For 79 years until 2013, the obelisk, relocated and prostrate in three pieces, was just off Redoubt Road north of Goosley Road.
+Nearly camouflaged with summer tree foliage, the winter provided the best view, fifty yards from graveled Redoubt Road.
+For over 79 years the obelisk remained in this sad state.
+This conventional, pointed-shaft style of the 1890’s, constructed of brick and covered with a mortar coat, was firmly planted in the soil near the Yorktown National Cemetery where the “West” family graves now occupy.
+Superintendent Daniel Smith, CNHP, in the summer 2013 directed maintenance crews move the monument into a fence secure maintenance area off Route 17..

 Superintendent Shaw, seeing there was not a spot of the surrender, was determined to find the location.
 It was known to be somewhere near the cemetery, and at the place where William Nelson planted four poplar trees.
 In searching the area he found what he thought to be the stumps of these trees.
 He constructed the monument at his own expense, believing the government would in time replace it with a large one.
 The government, doubting the accuracy of Mr. Shaw’s monument location where the sword was given up, and unwilling to erected a monument to a mark such a great event, with the possibility of discovering in later years a mistake, decided not to have anything to do with marking the spot of the surrender until it could be authenticated.
 Mr. Shaw, disappointed, kept the monument at his own expense while he lived.
 After his death, no one was interested in looking after it, and it gradually deteriorated.